perneky/EasyMono/README.md

 On every exported C++ method which takes this type as an Rvalue reference, a managed delegate can be passed.
 The tool will generate a C++ wrapper function which takes these arguments, and calls the managed delegate object with it.

 # Arrays
 An exported native method can use the `EasyMono::Array` type as an argument.
 In the managed wrapper, for `EasyMono::Array<int>` for example, it is going to generate `int[]`.
-The `EasyMono::Array` has facilities to iterate over the Mono array, converting the type to C++ is necessary.
+The `EasyMono::Array` has facilities to iterate over the Mono array, converting the type to C++ if necessary.
 Scripted classes should always be used by pointer, and for strings, `const wchar_t*` should be used as expected.

 # Lists
 An exported native method can use the `EasyMono::List` type as an argument.
 In the managed wrapper, for `EasyMono::List<int>` for example, it is going to generate `System.Collections.Generic.List<int>`.
-The `EasyMono::List` has facilities to iterate over the Mono list, converting the type to C++ is necessary.
+The `EasyMono::List` has facilities to iterate over the Mono list, converting the type to C++ if necessary.

+# Dictionaries
+An exported native method can use the `EasyMono::Dictionary` type as an argument.
+In the managed wrapper, for `EasyMono::Dictionary<int, const wchar_t*>` for example, it is going to generate `System.Collections.Generic.Dictionary<int, string>`.
+The `EasyMono::Dictionary` has facilities to search in the Mono dictionary, converting the types between C++ and C# if necessary.

 # Method specifiers
 On C++ methods, the `static`, `virtual` and `override` specifiers are parsed accordingly.
 You have to make sure to use `override` in native code properly, or the generated C# code is going to generate warnings about hiding the previous virtual method.